 ✅ Ready to make the switch?
 Try Flento free →

-Q: What happens to my Yext listings if I cancel?
-A: Most Yext listings will revert to the data those directories had before Yext or pull the information entirely, because Yext pushes data through API connections it controls.
-With manually built citations (Whitespark, BrightLocal) or tools that submit directly (Flento, Moz Local), your data generally persists after cancellation.
+What happens to my Yext listings if I cancel?
+Most Yext listings will revert to the data those directories had before Yext or pull the information entirely.
+Independent research shows roughly 60% of Yext-managed listings either disappear or become incorrect post-cancellation.
+With manually built citations or tools that submit directly (Flento, Moz Local), your data generally persists after cancellation.

 Will switching from Yext to an alternative instantly fix your local rankings?
 No — and anyone claiming that is skipping too many steps.
 What it will do is give you the same core listing management capability, plus features Yext doesn't offer, at a price that doesn't require enterprise-budget justification.